Pet therapy: Animals as healers

 Animal-assisted therapy in action

-More than a dozen registered therapy dogs are part of Mayo Clinic's Caring Canines program.
-They make regular visit to various hospital departments and even make special visits on request.
+More than a dozen registered therapy dogs and their handlers are part of Mayo Clinic's Caring Canines program.
+They make regular visits to various hospital departments and even make special visits on request.
 The dogs are a welcome distraction and help reduce the stress and anxiety that can accompany hospital visits.